 There is nothing more important when it comes to contact lenses than exercising proper lens care for your contact lenses.
-Your eyes and sight are valuable and taking every precaution to ensure both are healthy while wearing lenses is vital.
+Your eyes and sight are valuable and taking every precaution to ensure both are healthy while you wear contact lenses is vital.
 Here are some ways to best take care of your eyes and your contact lenses:

--Always obey the doctor’s instructions.
+-Always obey the doctor’s instructions for eye care.
 It can sometimes be dreadful to go, but for better vision, it will be well worth it.
-Also, unless your lenses are specified to do so, don’t wear them to sleep.
-This goes for the daily contact lens use also.
+Also, unless your lenses are specified to do so, never wear lenses to sleep.
+This goes for the daily disposable contact lens use also.
 When it’s time to do so, replace them, because trying to make the contact lens last longer can lead to unwanted consequences.

 -Always take out the contact lens when necessary or in susceptible circumstances and store your lenses properly and use fresh solution to reapply them back in.
 This applies to water activities such as water aerobics, showering, beach, etc.

--Always wash your hands thoroughly with a clean rinse and dry your hands with a lint free towel before and after applying the contact lens.
+-Always wash your hands thoroughly with a clean rinse and dry your hands with a lint free towel before and after applying contact lenses.
 This will eliminate any dirt particles and reduce the chances of developing any eye related sickness.

 -Do not put contact lenses into any non-sterile solution.
 It is best to use distilled water, saline solution or any other approved sterile product.
 Putting contact lenses in the mouth for moisture is considered a hazardous, unsanitary protocol.
-In addition, avoid any do-it-yourself disinfecting solution to disinfect your lenses.
+In addition, never use any do-it-yourself disinfecting solution to disinfect your lenses.
 Always use fresh solution when changing in and out of eyes as well and do not add new solution to old solution.

 -Only apply contact lenses to eyes as doctor instructed.
-In addition, do not deviate from their advice on how to properly store and clean them as well.
+In addition, do not deviate from their eye care advice on how to properly clean and store your lenses as well.

 -Keep the contact lens solution tightly sealed in a lens case and in a safe place.
 In addition, don’t let the top of any bottles come in contact with any other objects.
-It can spread germs and the solutions will no longer be effective.
+It can spread eye infection germs and old solution will no longer be effective.

 -Replace your contact lenses as directed by your doctor, product description or prescription.
-Don’t try to stretch it out by keeping them past what is recommended.
-If the contact lens is cracked, torn, or any other damage, don’t use the contact lens.
+Don’t try to stretch out your lens wear by keeping them past what is recommended.
+If the contact lens is cracked, torn, or any other damage, don’t use the lens.
 Instead replace with a new set.

--Don’t wear contact lenses past what is directed by your doctor, the prescription or the product’s specifications.
+-Don’t wear contact lenses past what is directed by your doctor, the prescription or the product’s specifications, especially daily disposable lenses.

 -Make sure that the contact lenses fit correctly in your unique eye and make sure the prescription is correct/ accurate.
 Talk to your doctor if you notice any discomfort or discrepancy in your eye care routine.

 For a consultation and to schedule an appointment contact us today at 561-798-0244